AdaCore/training_material/courses/rust_essentials/160_lifetimes/03-lifetime_annotations.rst

 .. note::

-  - Language includes some predefined lifetimes
+  - Rust includes some predefined lifetimes

   - For this course, it's only important to know